top of page

 • Daily treatment for 84 days (12 weeks)

-• Followed by monitoring period
+• Followed by a monitoring period

 The medication works by: